camile024/tsam/manual.md

 ##With parameter -c
 Example: ./tsam -c
 Used to compile all the snapshot files into a compressed file, which analyses all the snapshot files and provides statistics for each channel.
-Includes a text-based GUI to display the results, sort them, or save to file
+Includes a text-based UI to display the results, sort them, or save to file
 ##With parameter -a
 Example: **./tsam -a [main_parameter] [extra_options]**
 Can be used as a Linux command-line tool.
 Behaves like ./tsam -c, but accepts a set of parameters and exits automatically after finishing.